skx/z80-formatter/README.md

 This has only been tested on some code that I wrote, and the source code to the [Z80 playground](https://github.com/skx/z80-playground-cpm-fat) system.

-There is one bug at the moment, that the following line of code is mishandled:

-    cp ';'

-This is parsed as a comment, rather than a character-literal.
-I'll fix that soon.
+## Testing

+There is a simple `Makefile` contained within the repository, which is used for a regression/sanity-test.

+* Every file matching the glob `*.in` is formatted to a temporary file.
+* The output is compared to `*.expected`, and if there is a mismatch the test fails.

 Steve